innopure81/ReactJS-App_Portfolio_Star/README.md

 ## The goal of the project: a React Web Application integrated with a client-server architecture

 ## The technology used:
--Integrated Contact Form with EmailJS platform for receiving/relaying emails from the client-side -Implemented Firebase authorization using the Gmail account -Enabled to upload data/image to the Firebase server -Implemented a CSS animation for text animation effect
+-Integrated Contact Form with EmailJS platform for receiving/relaying emails from the client-side <br />
+-Implemented Firebase authorization using the Gmail account -Enabled to upload data/image to the Firebase server -Implemented a CSS animation for text animation effect